-- Your articles will also be using the same title which can also cause a penalty for the same keywords in each article.
+- Your articles will also be using the same title on every website.

 - Since 2012 Google started demoting the value of article directories when they published the same articles already on the Internet as it causes duplicate content spam and Google gets swamped with the same articles on multiple sites.

-- In August 2013 Google started punishing websites that had duplicate articles with keyword rich links pointing at their websites.
+- In August 2013 Google started punishing author websites that had duplicate articles with keyword rich anchor text in links pointing at their websites.

-- In October 2013 Google started punishing sites for posting articles around the internet with links to their site that contained keywords instead of the brand name.
+- In October 2013 Google started punishing sites for posting articles around the internet with links to their site that contained keywords instead of the brand name in the anchor text.

-- Google's Panda update targeted sites that accepted mass submission of articles.
+- Google's Panda update targets sites that accept mass submission of articles.

-If you can find a website that is looking for guest writers and is relevant to your business, that will accept your article and not post it elsewhere, then it might help your rank.
+If you can find a website that is looking for guest writers that is relevant to your business, that will accept your article and not post it elsewhere, then it might help your rank.
 However only use your domain or business name as the anchor text in links or it could result in a Penguin Penalty.

-The best way to market your article is to add it to your own website because every page you add to your own website, the more links you have pointing back to your home page and that increases your chance of ranking for related keywords.
+The best way to market your article is to add it to your own website because every page you add to your own website, and the more links you have pointing back to your home page, increases your chance of ranking for related keywords.